 Be specific

 It is essential to adopt formal policies to prohibit workplace mobbing.
 While HR policies often pertain to individual harassment, they often do not speak to the issue of a group or peer harassment in specific ways.
-Including language with an explicit focus on acts of group bullying or mobbing that target diverse employees is a fundamental step for organisations, in much the same way as to how specific laws in some countries are developed to address hate crimes.
+Organizations must explicitly address group bullying or mobbing targeting diverse employees, just as some countries create specific laws to combat hate crimes.

 Be careful